niljub/bittensor/tests/neurotrace/README.md

 ### Generating Tests with Programmatic Invocation

-I haven't figured out the details of this yet, however, you'll just need to ensure that either your target methods are decorated directly or dynamically, and then invoke them.
+I haven't figured out the details of this yet, however, you'll just need to ensure that either your target methods are decorated directly or dynamically (using decorate_class_methods), and then invoke them.

 ### Running Tests